cjb/codex-blackboard/README.md

 will wipe the old database and start afresh.

+Note that MongoDB changed its default database format between meteor 1.3.x and 1.4.x.
+See the "Database upgrade" section below to learn about migrating the meteor database if you are doing an upgrade.

 ## Installing Meteor

-Our blackboard app currently requires Meteor 1.3.
+Our blackboard app currently requires Meteor 1.4.

 At the moment the two ways to install Meteor are: